pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 :::{todo}
 Ideally, we want to have an online interface for the editors / EiC to own the process.
-When we have a link that will allow the EiC / peer review lead to search through something online, we should add it --
+When we have a link that will allow the EiC / Software Review Lead to search through something online, we should add it --

 pyOpenSci maintains a database of contributors, and the Community Manager can